makototakahara/makototakahara.github.io/_posts/2024-01-15-heart-disease-classification.md

 ---

 # Project Overview
-For this project, I predicted whether a patient has a heart disease or not.
+For this project, I predicted whether a presence of heart disease in patients.

 I used classification using logistic regression based on information such as a patient's age, sex, cholesterol levels, and resting blood pressure.